hsavit1/hsavit1.github.io/Index.md

 - Socket.io and RethinkDB: A match made in heaven
 - Do you really need Redis?
 - Why are you not using Go more often?
+- Book Review: Seven Databases in Seven Weeks

 #Software Development Posts
 - When is Agile Developement seriously practical?

 #Business Posts
 - Thoughts about VC funding
-- Why does everyone want to be a unicorn nowadays?
-I'd rather be a gorilla
+- Why does everyone want to be a Unicorn?
+I'd rather be a Gorilla
-- Making Things Happen
+- Making Things Happen (Book)
-- Design Patterns Gang of 4 Book
+- Design Patterns: Gang of 4 (Book)
-- The Mythical Man Month
+- The Mythical Man Month (Book)
-- Essential Scrum
+- Essential Scrum (Book)

 #WatchKit Posts
 - [Cool list of WatchKit articles](http://itshenry.com/2015/09/05/watchkit-articles.html)